Humidifier: Spray mist

+Invention

+On May 25th, 1926, Max Katzman applied for a patent for the Electric Vaporizer, the first electric-powered steam humidifier.
+The patent was granted on May 17, 1927.

 Additional types

-There are many different types of Plant and Home Humidifiers which can help you to maintain humidity level of your home as required.
+There are many different types of Plant and Home Humidifiers which can help maintain the humidity level of the home as required.

 Additional types include non-bypass flow-through (fan augmented), steam, impeller or centrifugal atomizer, and under duct designs.